git-pull/tao-of-tmux/manuscript/10-scripting.md

 `send-keys echo 'hi'`

 Hit enter.
-This just inserted *hi* into the current active pane.
+This inserted *hi* into the current active pane.
 You can also use targets to specific which pane to send it to.

 Let's now try to send keys to a another pane in our current window.
 Create a